 Without ankle stability, we put ourselves at risk of injuries such as sprains and strains of these tissues.
 The most commonly sprained ligament in the body is known as the anterior talofibular ligament of the ankle.
 The injury usually happens during a motion that we refer to as “rolling the ankle.”
-This injury can cause a number of symptoms including pain, swelling and difficulty walking or putting weight through the foot.
+This injury can cause many symptoms, including pain, swelling, and difficulty walking or putting weight through the foot.
 If you have experienced rolling your ankle and are having any of these symptoms, ankle braces may increase stability.

 **Refer to the information below regarding some common ankle injuries that may benefit from an ankle brace.
 JOI uses the ASO ankle brace at all of our centers.

 Ankle Braces: What is the ATFL?

-The anterior talofibular ligament is located on the outside of the foot and is responsible for preventing excessive inversion.
+The anterior talofibular ligament is located outside the foot and is responsible for preventing excessive inversion.
 This ligament is commonly injured when the ankle is rolled outwards.
 An ankle brace can help stabilize the ankle joint following an ATFL sprain while the tissue heals.

 What are the Peroneals?

-The peroneals are a pair of muscle that run along the side of the leg and have tendons that cross the ankle.
+The peroneals are a pair of muscles that run along the leg’s side and have tendons that cross the ankle.
 These tendons are also susceptible to injury after the ankle is rolled outwards.
 Your physical therapist may also recommend a brace following a peroneal strain.

 What is the Deltoid Ligament?

-The deltoid ligament is located towards the inside of the foot and is responsible for preventing excessive eversion of the foot.
+The deltoid ligament is located towards the inside of the foot and is responsible for preventing the foot’s excessive eversion.
 This ligament is commonly injured when you roll your ankle inwards.
 This injury is less common than the ATFL and peroneals, but ankle braces may benefit external support following injury.

 What does JOI have to offer?